bernhardAxonIvy/doc/source/designer-guide/how-to/overrides.rst

 Original Identifier
    Specify the identifier of the original component that should be overridden at runtime.
-Use the button next to the text field to select from the available Html Dialogs or Sub Processes.
+Use the button next to the text field to select from the available HTML Dialogs or Sub Processes.
 Please note that only components from required projects can be overridden, there is no point in defining an override for a component in the same project (see :ref:`overrides`).